wp-plugins/ewww-image-optimizer/readme.txt

 1. **Your pages will load faster.** Smaller image sizes means faster page loads.
 This will make your visitors happy, and can increase ad revenue.
 1. **Faster backups.** Smaller image sizes also means faster backups.
 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
-Png files take the longest, but you can adjust the settings for your situation.
+PNG files take the longest, but you can adjust the settings for your situation.
 1. **Better PNG optimization using pngout and optipng in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the plugin folder.

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
-The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and should optimize all images in all galleries.
+The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and will optimize all images in all galleries.
 If anyone has a better idea for where the tool should go, feel free to post in the support area, or on the plugin homepage.
 Alternatively, if you can figure out a way to hook into the existing NextGEN menu, that would be ideal.
 I just can't seem to find a way to do that.
 NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

 == Installation ==

 1. Upload the 'ewww-image-optimizer' plugin to your '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Ensure jpegtran, optipng, pngout and gifsicle are installed on your Linux server (basic installation instructions are below if they are not).
 You will receive a warning when you activate the plugin if they are not present.
 This message will go away once you have them installed.
+1. You MAY need to make the wp-content folder writable so the plugin can install gifsicle and optipng.
 1. *Optional* Visit the settings page to configure paths, enable/disable specific tools and turn on advanced optimization features.
 1. Done!